SIGPLAN-M

 I got help in all aspects - from research to getting through [a] graduate program.

 Check out our Twitter for the latest news!
-You can also read more about us in our upcoming article in Communications of the ACM.
+You can also read more about us in our article in Communications of the ACM.

 Committee Members